jquinby/jekyll-now/about.md

 Current reading activity is as follows.

 In progress:
-_The Genesee Diary_, Henri Nouwen
+_The Spiritual Life: Eight Essential Titles_, Henri Nouwen

 On Deck:
-_The Spiritual Life: Eight Essential Titles_, Henri Nouwen
-_The Lonely Man of Faith_, Joseph Soloveitchik
+TBD

 ---
 Some things I'm using for RCIA: